 - 6.2.1 For Olympic Games, Team routines shall consist of eight (8) athletes.
 The total number of athletes entered by each Federation (unless otherwise specified) may not exceed nine (9) athletes one as reserve.
-The total number of athletes may include a maximum of two (2) male athletes. - 6.2.2 For World Aquatics Championships and World Aquatics Junior Artistic Swimming Championships, Team routines shall consist of four (4) to but no more than eight (8) athletes and a maximum of two (2) reserves.
-The total number of athletes may include a maximum of two (2) male athletes. - For World Aquatics Youth Artistic Swimming Championships, Team routines shall consist of at least four (4) but not more than eight (8) and Open Free Routine Combination shall consist of at least four (4) but not more than ten (10) athletes and a maximum of two (2) reserves.
-The total number of athletes may include a maximum of two (2) male athletes, and a maximum of two (2) reserves.

-Sport Entryies forms with completed Coach Cards of declared difficulty for each event entered and corresponding Music Information sheets must be submitted to-in the relevant system and/or platform at least fourteen (14) days prior to the start of the competition.
+The total number of athletes may include a maximum of two (2) male athletes. - 6.2.2 For World Aquatics Championships and World Aquatics Junior Artistic Swimming Championships, Team routines shall consist of four (4) but no more than eight (8) athletes and a maximum of two (2) reserves.
+The total number of athletes may include a maximum of two (2) male athletes. - 6.2.3 For World Aquatics Youth Artistic Swimming Championships, Team routines shall consist of at least four (4) but not more than eight (8) and Open Free Routine Combination shall consist of at least four (4) but not more than ten (10) athletes and a maximum of two (2) reserves.
+The total number of athletes may include a maximum of two (2) male athletes. - 6.3 Sport Entries for each event entered and corresponding Music Information sheets must be submitted in the relevant system and/or platform at least fourteen (14) days prior to the start of the competition.
 After this date, changes in sport entries will only be accepted on medical grounds.
-Coach Cards can only be modified between events within four (4) hours of the publication of the preliminaries results.
-The change is limited to one (1) element.
-In the case of direct finals, the Coaches Card may be changed within four (4) hours of the publication of the results of the Technical, Free or Acrobatic Routine results.
-Coach Cards of declared difficulty for each event entered must be submitted electronically by the deadline and method as stated in the information bulletin/entry-informationsummons.
+Coach Cards of declared difficulty for each event entered must be submitted electronically by the deadline and method as stated in the information bulletin/summons.

-During competition time, Any changes to Ceoach Ceards are to be made by 18h local time the day prior to each session.
+During competition time, changes to Coach Cards are to be made by 18h local time the day prior to each session.
 No changes are possible after this deadline.

-6.2.46.3.1 The entry shall designate the names of the Women Solo competitor and the reserve, the names of the Men Solo competitor and the reserve, the names of the Women Duet competitors and maximum of one reserve, the names of the Mixed Duet competitors and maximum of two reserve, the names of Open Team competitors and maximum two reserves, the names of Open Free Combination competitors and maximum two reserves and/or the names of the Open Acrobatic Routine competitors and maximum two reserves.
+6.3.1 The entry shall designate the names of the Women Solo competitor and the reserve, the names of the Men Solo competitor and the reserve, the names of the Women Duet competitors and maximum of one reserve, the names of the Mixed Duet competitors and maximum of two reserve, the names of Open Team competitors and maximum two reserves, the names of Open Free Combination competitors and maximum two reserves and/or the names of the Open Acrobatic Routine competitors and maximum two reserves.